Doctors treat the diagnosis.

 THE HOSTS

 We've been there.
-And we’re building a better way.
+And we're building what we wish we'd had.

 Jason Ulaszek